cube-js/cube/docs/content/Configuration/Connecting-to-the-Database.md

 ### Databricks JDBC

 Starting with `v0.26.83` Cube.js provides a driver for Databricks.
-It's based on the JDBC driver from DataBricks, which requires

-[installation of Java with JDK][link-java-guide].
-You'll need to specify the JDBC url via `CUBEJS_DB_DATABRICKS_URL`.
+It's based on the JDBC driver from DataBricks, which requires [installation of Java with JDK][link-java-guide].
+You'll need to specify the JDBC url via `CUBEJS_DB_DATABRICKS_URL`:

-Example:

 ```
 CUBEJS_DB_TYPE=databricks-jdbc